psidex/CustomBangSearch/README.md

 This produces a `build` directory containing the compiled JavaScript, and a zip file in the root of the project that can be uploaded to the browser web extension stores.

-Non "release" builds are not minified, and can contain debugging calls such as `console.log`.
+Non "release" builds (i.e. dev builds) are not minified, can contain debugging calls such as `console.log`, and also contain some development tools loaded into the popup &| options windows.

 ### Details